jsphwllng/jsphwllng.github.io/brag.md

 Company Building

-*   Initiated research on diversity, equity, and inclusion (DEI) initiatives.
 *   Led new tech huddles to enhance inter-team collaboration among engineers.
 *   Co-founded the social committee.
 *   Maintained a high standard of quality and consistency in sharing dog photos.
 *   Volunteered at REDI School, organised and began facilitated mock interviews to help aspiring engineers gain real-world experience.
 *   Joined the Wherebud program and assisted a newjoiner in getting assimilated into the company.
+*   Onboarded new users to grafana and updadated documentation to enable further collaboration.